aabdmaa/AI-Gen-Detector/README.md

-This is my AI-powered tool that classifies code samples based on difficulty and detect AI-generated content using Python, TensorFlow, Scikit-learn, and NLP techniques.
+The Demo.py is my AI-powered tool that classifies code samples based on difficulty and detect AI-generated content using Python, TensorFlow, Scikit-learn, and NLP techniques.